lamida/mssd-secure-software-engineering/week02.md

 TODO: See [SANS Top 25 Software Errors](https://www.sans.org/top25-software-errors/)

-These are common software vulnerabilities (TODO: elaborate):
+These are common software vulnerabilities (TODO: elaborate, this is the main foccus of this week material):
 * Buffer overflow
 * Unvalidated input
 * XSS